DaveSkender/Stock.Indicators/indicators/Awesome/README.md

 ﻿# Awesome Oscillator (AO)

-Created by Bill Williams, the [Awesome Oscillator]() is a measure of the gap between a fast and slow period modified moving average.
+Created by Bill Williams, the Awesome Oscillator (aka Super AO) is a measure of the gap between a fast and slow period modified moving average.
 [[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/282 "Community discussion about this indicator")

 ![image](chart.png)